cloudmesh/cloudmesh-manual/docs-source/source/accounts/aws.rst

 Here we are especially interested in using the following services:

--  **Amazon Elastic Compute Cloud (EC2)** Amazon EC2 is web service that enables users to perform elastic web-scalable computing while having complete control over instances.
+-  **Amazon Elastic Compute Cloud (EC2)** Amazon EC2 is a web service that enables users to perform elastic web-scalable computing while having complete control over instances.
 It is integrated with most AWS services such as Amazon S3, RDS, and VPC.
 -  **Amazon Simple Storage Service (S3)** Amazon S3 an object storage service that offers a wide range of storage classes.

 We provide a step-by-step guide on how to create an AWS account through the AWS Web page to utilize these services.
-For more information you can consult the `AWS
+For more information, you can consult the `AWS
 FAQ <https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/>`__.